 - It will not make you broke (or go into debt).

-- It does not offer any paper qualification (if you are still expecting that).
+- It does not offer any paper qualifications (if you are still expecting that).

 - It allows you to learn at your own pace.